ceu-lang/ceu/docs/manual/v0.20/docs/statements/abstractions.md

 abstraction.
 However, when the abstraction becomes idle (or terminates), the invoking point resumes.
-This allows the invocation point and the abstraction to execute concurrently.
+This makes the invocation point and a non-terminating abstraction to execute concurrently.

-The `spawn` invocation accepts an optional list of aliases matching the [initialization list](#TODO) in the code abstraction.
+The `spawn` invocation accepts an optional list of aliases matching the [initialization list](#TODO) from the code abstraction.
-These aliases are bound to local resources in the code and can be accessed from the invocation point.
+These aliases are bound to local resources in the abstraction and can be accessed from the invocation point.

 The `spawn` invocation also accepts an optional [pool](#TODO) which provides storage and scope for invoked abstractions.

-In this case, the invocation evaluates to a boolean that indicates if the pool has space to execute the code.
+If the `spawn` provides the pool, the invocation evaluates to a boolean that indicates whether the pool has space to execute the code.
 The result can be captured with an optional [assignment](#TODO).
-If the pool goes out of scope, all invoked abstractions invoked at that pool are aborted.
+If the pool goes out of scope, all invoked abstractions residing in that pool are aborted.

-If the `spawn` omits the pool, the invocation always succeed and has the same scope as the invoking point: when the enclosing block terminates, the invoked code is aborted.
+If the `spawn` omits the pool, the invocation always succeed and has the same scope as the invoking point: when the enclosing block terminates, the invoked code is also aborted.

 #### Dynamic Dispatching

 Céu supports dynamic code dispatching based on multiple parameters.

-The `/dynamic` modifier in a declaration specifies that the code is dynamically dispatched.
+The modifier `/dynamic` in a declaration specifies that the code is dynamically dispatched.
 A dynamic code must have at least one `dynamic` parameter.
 Also, all dynamic parameters must be pointers or aliases to a